Safety

 Animal-transmitted Diseases

 Close contact with wildlife, or injuries caused by them, can transmit dangerous illnesses to people.
 There are a variety of animals in Zion that could carry these infections.
-Animal-transmitted diseases can cause flu-like symptoms, and can be life-threatening.
+Animal-transmitted diseases cause a variety of symptoms and can be life-threatening.
 In Zion, we don't know how prevalent these diseases are, but it is best to be cautious.
+Always maintain a safe distance from animals and their waste.

 Rockfall